Frequently Asked Questions

 8. Student Identification Card (current) with a signature or photo (for persons under 18 years of age with no other Primary Use in Community Documents)

-At least 2 'Secondary Use in the Community' documents
+At least 1 'Secondary Use in the Community' document

 1. Certificate of Identity issued by the Department of Foreign Affairs and Trade (DFAT)